ofrimayer/kanban-task-board/README.md

-# Kanban Task Board Full-Stack aApp
+# Kanban Task Board Full-Stack App

 A Kanban-style task board with login, card saving, and light/dark mode toggle.
 This guide explains how to run the app with a local MongoDB database.